DNNCommunity/DNNDocs/content/administrators/setup/administrators-setup-overview/index.md

 The pages in this section describe how to configure your environment for DNN and walks through the install process.

 > [!TIP]
-> [nvQuickSite](https://www.nvquicksite.com/) is an OSS community contribution that uses a wizard-based approach to configure your environment and install DNN.
+> [nvQuickSite](https://www.nvquicksite.com/) is an open source community contribution that uses a wizard-based approach to configure your environment and install DNN.
 If you don't need any customizations in your environment, it may save you some time.

 ## Requirements